Issued February 1, 2016; Revised May 19, 2020

 Temporary special and informal arrangements made for inclement weather or other special conditions are not covered by this policy or the agreement.

 Telecommuting is a prerogative of the University, not an entitlement of employees.
 It is approved on a case-by-case basis consistent with the mission of the University and the respective department or unit.
 An agreement will be implemented only when it is in the University's best interests.
-Not all employees or positions are suitable for telecommuting and is limited to benefit eligible non-faculty positions if the nature of the job does not require the employee’s physical presence, or regular face-to-face interaction with students, faculty, staff, visitors or the general public in accordance with the University Handbook, Appendix S, Section A.1.(b) Conflict of Time Commitment.
+Not all employees or positions are suitable for telecommuting and is limited to benefit eligible non-faculty positions and graduate assistant positions if the nature of the job does not require the employee’s physical presence, or regular face-to-face interaction with students, faculty, staff, visitors or the general public in accordance with the University Handbook, Appendix S, Section A.1.(b) Conflict of Time Commitment.
 Exceptions must be justified and shown to enhance the university's mission and must be approved in advance by the faculty or staff member’s supervisor, department head, Dean and Vice President or Provost.
 All graduate assistant telecommuting agreements are subject to prior approval of the graduate assistant's department head.

 Telecommuters must comply with all policies, regulations and laws regarding their employment and generally have the same conditions for compensation, benefits, leave, privileges, rights and review procedures as non-telecommuting employees.